resthegreat/FileViewer/README.md

-# fileexplorer
+# File Viewer
-Text-based file explorer that allows you to navigate folders and open files with their default programs.
+Text-based file viewer that allows you to navigate folders and open files with their default programs.